 Gravesham’s youngsters can get outside and get active as two new play areas are created and a number of existing sites across the Borough are refurbished.

-“Encouraging our youngest residents to get out in the fresh air, let off steam and exercise is really important.
+“Encouraging our youngest residents to get out in the fresh air, let off steam and exercise is important.

 “We are very aware of the health inequalities between those who live in some our more deprived areas and those who are lucky enough to live in some of the more rural parts of the Borough, where the opportunities to spend time enjoying themselves outside are far greater.